matrix-org/matrix-spec-proposals/proposals/3786-acl-notifs.md

 }
 ```

-This new push rule is inserted immediately after `.m.rule.reaction`.
+This new push rule is inserted immediately after `.m.rule.tombstone`.

 ## Unstable prefix